martinsik/minecraft-dynmap-timemachine/README.md

 # Minecraft Dynmap Time Machine

-CLI script in Python 3.4 that downloads tiles from a Minecraft's Dynmap plugin HTTP server and composes one image in extremely large resolution suitable for print.
+CLI script in Python 2.7 that downloads tiles from a Minecraft's Dynmap plugin HTTP server and composes one image in extremely large resolution suitable for print.

 ## Example usage:

-Let's say we want to download a 6144x4096 map from [map.majncraft.cz](http://map.majncraft.cz/) at Minecraft position [-2000,65,1000].
+Let's say we want to download a 20736x13824 map (286Mpx image) from [map.majncraft.cz](http://map.majncraft.cz/) at Minecraft position [3300,65,-2630].

 List of all parameter is as follows:

-    $ python3.4 main.py -h
+    $ python2.7 main.py -h
     usage: main.py [-h] [--list-worlds] [--list-maps] [-q] [-v] [-vv] base_url [world] [map] [center] [boundary_size] [zoom] [dest]